-- Laces: Personally, laces are my favorite.
-Yes, it can be a headache tying tiny strings, but there’s just something about it that makes babies look like mini adults.
+- Laces: It can be a headache tying tiny strings, but there’s just something about lace-up shoes that makes babies look like mini-adults.

-- Velcro: Velcro is your classic baby shoe strap — it’s excellent for teaching your toddler how to open and close, not to mention easy for mommy and daddy.
+- Velcro: Velcro is your classic baby shoe strap.
+It’s excellent for teaching your toddler how to work their own closures, not to mention easy for mommy and daddy.
 They’re also very adjustable for wider or narrower feet.

 - Slip-ons: These are great for a first shoe.
 However, once your toddler gets serious about walking, they may not be suitable.
 As easy as they are to slip on, they’re also easy to slip off and can become a tripping hazard.

-- Snaps: This type is similar to the slip ons, but they provide a bit more support and are more secure.
+- Snaps: This type is similar to slip-ons, but they provide more support and are more secure.

-When your little ones are ready to walk, either with your support or by themselves, you should be looking for a supportive, comfortable shoe.
-Because your baby’s feet are still developing, the footwear should be sturdy, with proper shock absorption (source).
+When your little one is ready to walk, either with your support or by themself, you should look for a supportive, comfortable shoe.
+Because your baby’s feet are still developing, the footwear should be sturdy, with proper shock absorption (2).

 Make sure that the shoe isn’t stiff.
 This can interfere with how your toddler walks.
-If they’re just beginning to get on their feet, it could really become a hindrance.
+It could become a hindrance if they’re just beginning to get on their feet.

-When shopping around for baby and toddler walking shoes, look for:
+When shopping around for baby and toddler walking shoes, look for these features:

 - Good padding: Especially around the ankle and back of the heel.

-- A flat, flexible sole: The shoes should be able to bend easily, to give little feet the flexibility to move.
-And flat is essential, i.e. no heels for little girls!
+- A flat, flexible sole: The shoes should be able to bend easily to give little feet the flexibility to move.
+And flat shoes are essential (i.e., no heels for little girls!).

 - Non-slip soles: Look for grooves or texture on the sole, so kiddies new to walking won’t slip and slide.

 - Closure: Ensure the closure type is secure so the shoes can’t come off easily.